rss logo

 client dev tun proto udp remote OPENVPN_IP 1194 resolv-retry infinite nobind persist-key persist-tun ca ca.crt cert client01.crt key client01.key comp-lzo verb 3

-• Open OpenVPN with administrator rights (otherwise routes rules won't work) and connect:
+• Open OpenVPN with administrator rights (otherwise the routing rules will not work) and connect:

 Creative Commons License